 I didn’t think I owned much.
-After I’d left my apartment in Iowa, giving away my table and chairs, my dresser and couch, I’d moved to Denver by myself in a minivan.
+After I’d left my apartment in Iowa, giving away my table and chairs, my dresser and couch, I’d moved to Colorado by myself in a minivan.
 That was my standard: I can’t have much if that’s how I started, can I?

 I’m falling into a point of my life where I want own nothing but what I can fit in my Sentra.
 A few changes of clothes, a few dishes, a book or two.
 As I’ve started pushing my earthly possessions into the storage closet in my parent’s basement (sorry, Mom) I’ve realized how even with moving frequently and often from one bedroom into another basement room, I’ve managed to accumulate quite the collection of useless items.